rubensgomes/appsgo-javascript/README.md

 http://nodejs.org/download/

-* Open a shell command prompt, and run the following command to insure proper running of "node" and "npm".
+* Open a shell command prompt, and run the following commands to insure proper running of "node" and "npm".

     node -v